 When negotiating a SaaS agreement with SaaS customers you will often need to transfer customer data outside of the EEA (European Economic Area).
 This could be at the request of your SaaS customer or more usually because you have a sub-contractor such as a data centre located outside of the EEA.
-SaaS suppliers should be aware of the following in order to comply with their duties under the Data Protection Act 1998 (DPA).
+SaaS suppliers should be aware of the following in order to comply with their duties under the UK Data Protection Act 2018 (DPA) and the GDPR.

-The Data Protection Act 1998 applies to the processing of personal data, i.e. names, email addresses, dates of birth or national insurance numbers of any living individual.
-The DPA sets out different duties for data controllers and data processors.
+The GDPR and the UK Data Protection Act 2018 applies to the processing of personal data, i.e. names, email addresses, dates of birth or national insurance numbers of any living individual.
+The GDPR and the DPA set out different duties for data controllers and data processors.
 In a SaaS agreement, the customer is always the data controller and the SaaS supplier is their data processor.

 Transfer outside of the EEA